texastribune/scuole-data/README.md

 ### Cleaning the TAPR data

+The TAPR data usually needs a cleaning before we run it in the [scuole](https://github.com/texastribune/scuole) database.
+The last couple of years, this is the cleaning we have needed to do:

+- The campus, district and region codes should have a set number of digits, usually padded with leading zeroes.
+They are:
+  - campus (9 digits)
+  - district (6 digits)
+  - region (2 digits)
+  - county (3 digits)
+- There's an unnecessary apostrophe added in the "DISTRICT", "COUNTY", "REGION" and "CAMPUS" columns

+You have the option [this Python notebook](https://github.com/texastribune/scuole-data/blob/master/Editing%20campus%2C%20district%2C%20region%20and%20county%20codes.ipynb) in this repository that uses the zfill() function to fill in all of the leading zeroes and also removes unnecessary apostrophes in their respective columns.
+Be sure to run it for the district, campus, region and state dataset.
+In addition, there is [this one](https://github.com/texastribune/scuole-data/blob/master/delete_apostrophes.ipynb) that you only have to run once (although not sure if it runs the zfill() function for campuses and districts).

+Also, for the 2021-22 TAPR data, the SAT and ACT headers had random letters that were lowercased.
+Make sure the column headers are capitalized.
+This step is written in both Python notebooks.

+If you're unlucky to run into any other formatting errors, first of all (sorry!), second of all, try to write a solution in a Python notebook and add it to this README so it can be reproduced the following year and properly documented.

+### Making sure TAPR header data matches

 The headers for the data should match the schema found in [`schema_v2.py`](https://github.com/texastribune/scuole/blob/master/scuole/stats/schemas/tapr/schema_v2.py) which is what we use to map the data.
 If after uploading all of the data into the [scuole](https://github.com/texastribune/scuole) database, you notice there are fields missing.
 It could be because the header in the spreadsheet do not match the schema found in [`schema_v2.py`](https://github.com/texastribune/scuole/blob/master/scuole/stats/schemas/tapr/schema_v2.py).
 There are a lot of headers and columns so it might get tedious to check each and every one, especially since they don't tend to change year-to-year.
 But it might be worth checking if you see data missing.
+The [scuole](https://github.com/texastribune/scuole) database just skips those headers if it doesn't see a matching header and shows N/A in your local database.

 Every year, TEA publishes a `Master reference of TAPR elements` like [this one from 2022](https://rptsvr1.tea.texas.gov/perfreport/tapr/2022/download/taprref.html).
 It's usually found in the TAPR Advanced Data Download for that year that you use to download the data and called `Master Reference (HTML)`.
 You can also download it in an Excel format for campuses, districts, regions and state.